**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 🔹 Withstands extreme conditions – Used in aerospace and military tech due to its heat and corrosion resistance.

-Without tantalum, microchips would break down faster, new to shorter device lifespans and higher electronic waste.
+Without tantalum, microchips would break down faster, leading to shorter device lifespans and higher electronic waste.

 As the semiconductor industry pushes the limits of Moore’s Law (the idea that chip performance doubles roughly every two years), metals will play an even greater role in the next generation of chip technology.